zalando/zalando-howto-open-source/README.md

 ```

 ####Restrictions Imposed by the License
 “Dependency” typically means “being linked with,” “included in your artifact,” or “depends on it during runtime.”
 Dependencies can limit you.
 To remain in compliance, check the licenses of your projects.
-Your build tool’s license does not affect your software’s license.
+Your build tool's license does not affect your software's license.
 A jar file or Python dependency will affect your software.

 #####Unusual Additions